How do you claim the solar tax credit in California?

 The Net-Metering billing system is a 12-month billing cycle.
 Because you make more in the summer, and less in the winter, they allow you to credit your summer months into your winter months.
 At no time will the utility actually write you a check, net-metering requires the utilities to credit you for up to the amount that you use.
 The idea is to get a system that just meets your needs and avoid paying any electric bill at all.

-Why should I install a solar pool and spa heating system?
+Why should I install a solar pool heating system?

 Will a solar pool heating system save money?